 People aspects of change

-Home > Unspun > unspun 30 > People aspects of change
+Home > unspun > unspun 30 - Navigating the path to successful change > People aspects of change

 From the primacy of people to the critical importance of communication, from the opportunities to challenge and improve accepted ways of doing things to the dangers of stress, Dr Richard Kwiatkowski, Senior Lecturer in Organisational Psychology at the Cranfield School of Management, shares his insights on change – the emotions that surround and drive it and how to make it a success.

 Change involves both processes and people.
 However some organisations find the change to processes occupies their minds and energy, while naively assuming that the people aspect will take care of itself.
 For change to be a success, people in the organisation must be continuously involved; there should be no big surprises; communication needs to be targeted; support needs to be in place; any new skills and incentives need to be deliberately addressed.

 This relates to the universal human need for respect and makes good business sense.
 Who can possibly believe that an unhappy workforce could provide sustainable competitive advantage over the long-term?
 Who could possibly believe that disgruntled receptionists, angry waiters, disillusioned cooks, and a depressed manager would make for an excellent meal in a restaurant?

 Change can be uncomfortable, but accidental discomfort – for example through not communicating clearly or early enough - should be minimised.
 Sometimes an organisation just has to change and this can be a good opportunity to challenge people.
 This can best be done through a shared problem-solving approach.
 In life-threatening situations command and control is effective, but organizational dictatorship is a very primitive leadership style.